sf-wdi-19-20/modules/w3_d4_2_js_integration_testing/README.md

 **Test Coverage** means the percentage of your features that have tests that secure them.

 * Basic Coverage: %40 of major features have tests
-* Medium Coverage: 80% of major features and 30% of
+* Medium Coverage: 80% of major features and 30% of minor features
 * High Coverage: 80% of all features have tests

 **TDD/BDD** Means writing tests first